 Should I purchase travel insurance?
 If so, do you have a recommended provider?

-We highly recommend purchasing travel insurance for all trips.
-Travel insurance allows you to seek reimbursement if you are forced to cancel your trip for unforeseeable reasons, or if you need to cover medical help, emergency transport, and/or theft or accidental damage while traveling.
-For travel insurance, we recommend World Nomads as a provider.
+Travel insurance is required for this adventure.
+It allows you to seek reimbursement if you are forced to cancel your trip for unforeseeable reasons, or if you need to cover medical help, emergency transport, and/or theft or accidental damage while traveling.
+For travel insurance, we recommend VisitorsCoverage as a provider.

 Are there special requirements for entry into the destination I am visiting?